javascript-determinar-el-tipo-de-una-variable

 Some prototypes (like those created with custom classes) have a name property that indicates their type.

-This is useful when we want to identify between custom classes (like those created by ourselves).
+This is useful when we want to identify among custom classes (like the ones we created ourselves).
 For example,

 // here would go your class definition